swtan346/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list patients.
-2. Nursing Address Book shows a list of patients.
+2. NAB shows a list of patients.

     Use case ends.

 **Extensions**

 * 1a.
-Nursing Address Book detects that the command is invalid.
+NAB detects that the command is invalid.
   * 1a1.
-Nursing Address Book shows an error message.
+NAB shows an error message.

   Use case ends.